Sawnon/Oxy-bot/README.md

 ```
 * New features
-  *Bots Logs all it's commands in the Logs file.
+  -Bots Logs all it's commands in the Logs file.

+1.6 coming soon!
+---
 > Download the Required Pakages with requirements.bat
 .